-How to use the Ares: Valorant weapon guide | Dexerto.com
+How to use the Ares: Valorant weapon guide - Dexerto

 Valorant’s Ares is a machine gun that definitely punches above its relatively low price tag.
-We have all the info you’ll need on one of two Heavies in the game, so you can be prepared for when you eventually take it into a round.

-There are 17 different weapons in Valorant, and Riot’s new FPS is already shaping up to be one of those games where you have to know your way around each and every one of them to be able to really compete.
+Though it carries a smaller clip than its big brother called the Odin, it’s still a viable option for broken economies.

+So far in Riot’s tactical shooter players have been using the Heavy weapons to create oppressive streams of bullets to hold an angle or get kills through a wall.
+Of the 17 weapons in Valorant, the Ares is a prime pick for spraying the enemy team with.

-In this guide, we’ll take a closer look at the Ares to see why you shouldn’t let its low price point of 1,600 Credits fool you, as well as giving you all the info you need to mow down enemies in the early rounds when they won’t be expecting it.
+In this guide, we’ll take a closer look at the Ares to see why you shouldn’t let its low price point of 1,600 Creds fool you into thinking it’s not a viable weapon.
+We’ll also show you how to best use it and, more importantly, when to buy it.

+While certain Agents work really well with the gun, as long as you have proper positioning, the Ares can reward you with decent kills across different maps.

 What is the Ares?